madkind/cv/cv.md

 ### Senior Software Engineer
 **Hearsay Systems** - March 2021 - April 2022

-*Tech: AWS, Terraform, Python, Java, Kotlin, React, noSQL, Snowflake* Hearsay's clients are companies who provide financial services (Charles Schwab, BlackRock, New York Life, RBC, and AIVA).
+*Tech: AWS, Terraform, Python, Java, Kotlin, React, noSQL, Snowflake, Docker*

+Hearsay's clients are companies who provide financial services (Charles Schwab, BlackRock, New York Life, RBC, and AIVA).
 The team is responsible for a BPM platform in which automatically connecting insurance agents with prospects can be defined in a single configuration file, and more.
 - Proposed and implemented architectural decisions.
 	- Introduction of reusable workflow components to enable code sharing between products.